softwarefactory-project/DLRN/doc/source/usage.rst

                             Config file.
 Default: projects.ini
       --info-repo INFO_REPO
                             use a local rdoinfo repo instead of fetching the default one using rdopkg.
 Only applies when pkginfo_driver is rdoinfo in projects.ini
+      --remote-info-repo REMOTE_INFO_REPO
+                            use a remote rdoinfo repo instead of fetching the default one using rdopkg.
+Only applies when pkginfo_driver is rdoinfo in projects.ini
       --build-env BUILD_ENV